A Travel Price Comparison for Mexico Oaxaca de Juarez vs. Mexico City for Attractions, Food, Nightlife, and Old Town

 One day in Oaxaca de Juarez or Mexico City?

-Visitors enjoy the nightlife and food when visiting the cultural city of Oaxaca de Juarez.
+Visitors enjoy the nightlife and food when visiting the historic city of Oaxaca de Juarez.
 The old town is one of the main draws for visitors.
 One day is usually not enough time for a trip here as there is plenty to do.
 The entire region has so many activities, and you'll want time to do everything.

 People visit Mexico City because there is so much to do.
 With so much to do, one day is probably not enough time to see everything.
 This city offers a variety of activities to choose from.